Why I Love Australia

 Kununurra

 From there visited the Eastern Kimberley on a scenic flight over the Ord River to the Bungle Bungles.
 This area is imposing because of its geological formations and the second-largest water system, making it an exciting and unique ecosystem.
-While it is not recommended for solo travellers, I loved exploring the Eastern Kimberley on my own and enjoyed the walks and many things to do in Kununurra.
+While it is not recommended for solo travellers, I loved exploring the Kimberley region and enjoyed the walks and many things to do in Kununurra.

 More reasons why I love Australia